CheAhMeD/MusicStation/README.md

 - Colorful-X7 music controller
 - WS2812b led strip (or something similar)
 - 5VDC Relay
-- Cables for external connectors (USB male to female, Ethernet male to female and any 3 pins connector for external LED strips)
+- Cables for external connectors (USB male to female, Ethernet male to female and any 3 pins connector for external LED strips if used)

 **As long as you have the bare minimum of hardware (minimal section), you can build whatever system you want.
 You don't have to adhere to my setup.**
 **Please get in touch if you need any assistance setting up a system.***